 - Affiliation with other local and statewide M/WBE, DBE, HUB programs, State HUB Office, and NCDOT.

 - Relationships with business development centers and nonprofits such as EXCEED, NCIMED, PCC Small Business Center, SBTDC, and Self Help

 - Get Certified

 In order to participate, you must first become a certified minority or woman-owned business with the State of North Carolina.
 Certification is handled through the NC Department of Administration’s Office for Historically Underutilized Businesses.
 Through Vendor Link, the online vendor registration software, businesses may register with the State and verify their status as a HUB vendor.
 Registration not only certifies you to do business with the City/GUC as a M/WBE but also makes you eligible for work with the State of NC.

 If you would like to be certified, please visit the NC Department of Administration’s Office for Historically Underutilized Businesses and complete the online application.
 The application process takes approximately 6-8 weeks.

 - Following certification, complete the City/GUC Company Profile and submit along with your HUB Letter of Certification.

-- Once you are certified or even before, call or stop by to see the M/WBE Coordinator, Ferdinand A. Rouse, to learn more about the program and to research specific opportunities relevant to your business.
+- Once you are certified or even before, call or stop by to see the M/WBE Coordinator, Tish Williams, to learn more about the program and to research specific opportunities relevant to your business.
 In the meantime, visit the Bid opportunities section and locate opportunities at the City of Greenville and the GUC.